Third party vs. club branded app streaming: which to choose?

 - Can create specialized content unique to the club and its members

 - Helps club create a more holistic fitness ecosystem – taking into account the fitness continuum inside the club and out

 - Access valuable member usage and preferences data to optimize club and member experience

 - Can monetize the experience

 - Offers a single sign-on for an easier, better member experience

 - Sometimes costs more in the immediate-term, though less expensive in the long-run

 - Requires expertise to implement

 - Club must dedicate time to produce quality content (unless they work with a digital fitness partner that white-labels quality content)

 Armed with the advantages and disadvantages of third party versus club branded app content streaming, there are also additional considerations that weigh into the decision, one of which is budget.
-Another is commitment to digital.
+Another is the commitment to digital.
 Is the club’s commitment long-term or temporary?
-The timeline for implementation is key, too, because while COVID has made digital connection to members more urgent, it has also shown the necessity of getting it right – which includes defining the desired member experience against a current digital offering.
+The timeline for implementation is key too, because while COVID has made the digital connection to members more urgent, it has also shown the necessity of getting it right – which includes defining the desired member experience against a current digital offering.
 A defined member journey will help both club and member connect along various touchpoints, deepening the relationship.
 Furthermore, most clubs already have a CMS and other digital components their content streaming app must play well with to deliver the right experiences along the journey.
 Today, it’s about connection – inside the club and out.
 And choosing an app solution for content streaming is an important tool to facilitate it.